curtisrutland/monty-hall-sim/README.md

 * The host offers the contestant a choice between **3 doors**, only one of which contains a prize (usually a new car).
 * Once the contestant chooses, the host **removes** one of the remaining doors, one that **does not** contain the prize.
 * The contestant is offered a choice: **stay** with their first choice, or **switch** to the other remaining door.
-* The prize is revealed and the contestant discoveres if they've won.
+* The prize is revealed and the contestant discovers if they've won.

 The question that the Monty Hall Problem poses is **"Is it better to switch or stay?"**